Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 Onedrive:  https://portland-my.sharepoint.com/:f:/g/personal/yixli5-c_my_cityu_edu_hk/EqdHThcDoGxBiAFikI0areAB_0bDyfw8_Q0lZpPD9dDJFQ?e=2fJFaN

 Please contact YixuanLI (yixuanli423@gmail.com) for download password, questions or comments.
+（If you need the face videos with larger spatial resolution and longer duration in the MP4 format, also can contact me.）

 Please cite the paper if you use any part of the videos or data supplied in this project page.